 We seek to have a compensation program that supports a team ethic among our management, fairly rewards executives for corporate performance and provides incentives for executives to meet or exceed our short and long term goals.
 The primary components of our compensation program are base salary, an annual incentive bonus plan, option awards and change of control arrangements.
 In addition, we provide our executive officers a variety of benefits that are available generally to all salaried employees.
-The compensation committee of our Board of Directors is responsible for evaluating the compensation of our executive officers and making recommendations to the Board of Directors.
+The compensation committee of our Board of Directors have final approval authority with respect to executive officers and making recommendations to the Board of Directors.
 The independent members of the Board of Directors have final approval authority with respect to executive compensation.